ReDI-School/nrw-html-and-css/lesson2/index.md

 ---
-title: Lesson 2 - Introduction to HTML & CSS
+title: Lesson 2 - Introduction to HTML
 nav_order: 2
 ---

-# Introduction to HTML and CSS
+# Introduction to HTML

 ## _Class Agenda_

 1. Introduction to web browsers
 1. Introduction to HTML
-1. Introduction to CSS
-1. Comparison between HTML and CSS (could also be homework)
-1. Difference between Static and Dynamic Web Pages
+1. Exercise: creating a list of website elements

 ## 1. Introduction to web browsers

 Web browsers like Chrome, Safari, Firefox, and Edge are how we use the internet.

 Every time we visit a page like [https://google.com](https://google.com) or [https://redi-school.github.io/berlin-html-and-css/](https://redi-school.github.io/berlin-html-and-css/), the page we see in our browser is _structured_ using HTML and _styled_ using CSS.

+Since 1993 it was decided that the Web should act as an open standard accessible worldwide.

+How did the first website look like? http://info.cern.ch/

+ETA: ~15min

 ## 2. Introduction to HTML